Denver Fall Colors Featured in

 The city of Denver, located in the South Platte River Valley, is surrounded by mountains.
 With five climate zones in close proximity to the city, Denver offers fall foliage displays in the mountains as early as in mid-September and in the foothills and plains as late as mid-November.
 In the city, you can see plenty of hackberries, sycamore, and English oak trees that show golden shades.
 Texas red oak adds scarlet and red accents throughout the parks.
 When you get to the mountains, aspens dominate the landscape, adding bright yellow streaks in the sea of evergreen spruces and firs.

-In just 1.5 hours by car, you can reach Rocky Mountain National Park, located in 75 mi (120 km) northwest of the city.
+In just 1.5 hours by car, you can reach Rocky Mountain National Park, located 75 mi (120 km) northwest of the city.
 The fall foliage season starts here early due to high elevation.
-Mid to late September is the best time to enjoy leaf peeping in the park.
+Mid-to-late September is the best time to enjoy leaf-peeping in the park.
 Take a ride on Bear Lake Road, which links Upper Beaver Meadows and Bear Lake.
-This 23-mi (36-km) road offers spectacular views as well as access to many hiking routes, campgrounds, picnic areas, and the Moraine Park Discovery Center.
+This 23 mi (36-km) road offers spectacular views as well as access to many hiking routes, campgrounds, picnic areas, and the Moraine Park Discovery Center.
 Peak to Peak Scenic Byway is the oldest in the state.
 In the fall, it showcases brilliant foliage throughout Rocky Mountain National Park and the Continental Divide.

-Georgetown is located just an hour's drive west from Denver (40 mi).
+Georgetown is located just an hour's drive west from Denver (40 mi or 64 km).
 To enjoy the sight of golden aspens, take a ride on the scenic Georgetown Loop Railroad in a vintage steam train.
 The train passes aspen-filled mountains, picturesque creeks, and canyons.
-It departs from Devil’s Gate Depot in Georgetown and arrives at Silver Plume.
+The trip starts at Devil’s Gate Depot in Georgetown takes you to Silver Plume.